yeoman/yeoman.io/app/authoring/index.md

 Yeoman offers base generators which you can extend to implement your own behavior.
 These base generators will add most of the functionality you'd expect to ease your task.

-Here's how you'd extend a base generator in app/index.js:
+Here's how you'd extend a base generator in app/index.js or sub-generator/index.js:

 ```js
 var generators = require('yeoman-generator');